-	This fund is specifically dedicated to projects leading to the development and adoption of innovative ways of making research robust, accessible and reusable, via the curation and dissemination of valuable and original research outputs in all possible forms: scholarly publications, data files of all kinds, associated metadata, software and hardware, experimental setups, methods and instruments, etc.
+This fund is specifically dedicated to projects leading to the development and adoption of innovative ways of making research accessible, reproducible and reusable, via the curation and dissemination of valuable and original research outputs in all possible forms: scholarly publications, data files, software and hardware, methods and instruments, etc.

 All EPFL entities are strongly encouraged to apply.
 This includes research units, platforms, centers, administration of schools or departments, as well as central services.
 Proposals describing collaborations between two or more of these different units will be judged particularly favorably.

-You will get a chance to ask your questions regarding this funding opportunity during the information session that will take place on Tuesday 1 October 12:00-13:00.
-Save the date.
-More information will follow.
+You will get a chance to ask your questions regarding this funding opportunity during the information session that will take place on Monday 30th September 2019, 12:00-13:00, EPFL BI A0 448

 Eight projects were selected from the 50 propositions submitted to the first call between mid-September and mid-December 2018.
 They cover a diversity of topics and discipline